RTCrazy-M/Betterify-Colors/README.md

 # Betterify-Colors
 Different Color Schemes for Betterify

-I DO NOT OWN THE RIGHTS TO BETTER
+I DO NOT OWN THE RIGHTS TO BETTERIFY

 Betterify: https://github.com/WaterFrontStudios/Betterify